 Among the benefits that the Arabs brought to Alhaurin el Grande were an increase in trade, agriculture and cattle farming in the area.
 They constructed several buildings, including a mosque that would still be visible today if it had not been replaced by a Christian temple after the conquest.

-We’ll also find, amongst the most important remains, the well-known Castillo de la Reina (the Queen’s Castle), today almost completely disappeared, that was used by the Queen Isabel after the conquest.
+One of the most significant remaining structures from this period is the Castillo de la Reina (Queen's Castle), which is now almost completely gone.
+It was used by Queen Isabel after the conquest.

-Alhaurin el Grande was an important location during the Al-Andalus period, and was also the culture that named it "Alhaur", which means "the valley people".
+Alhaurin el Grande was an important location during the Al-Andalus period and was named "Alhaur" by the Arabs, which means "the valley people".

-The Christian conquest didn’t bring any improvements in particular for the place, but they did knock down a few buildings and mosques.
-Amongst the Christian contributions towards the history of Alhaurin is the adjective "El Grande" (the great) to differentiate it from the other recently conquered municipalities in Malaga.
+The Christian conquest did not bring any particular improvements to the area, but several buildings and mosques were demolished.
+One of the contributions of the Christians to the history of Alhaurin was the addition of the adjective "El Grande" (the great) to distinguish it from other recently conquered municipalities in Malaga.

-There are several different bus lines that go to Alhaurin el Grande:
+There are several bus lines that serve Alhaurin el Grande:

-You can check more information about buses to and from Alhaurin el Grande in the following website: https://siu.ctmam.ctan.es/es/index.php
+For more information about buses to and from Alhaurin el Grande, you can visit the following website: https://siu.ctmam.ctan.es/es/index.php

 Due to the limited options available, a car rental in Malaga will be very useful to get to: In about 40 minutes (over 28 kilometres) you can get to Alhaurin el Grande from Malaga airport, following the detailed route on the map below: